 F. A. Hayek

-Friedrich August von Hayek (1899–1992) is the second of the two anchors of mature Austrian economics in this wiki, alongside Mises.
+Friedrich August von Hayek (1899–1992) — joint winner, with Gunnar Myrdal, of the 1974 Nobel Memorial Prize in Economic Sciences — is the second of the two anchors of mature Austrian economics in this wiki, alongside Mises.
+The 1974 prize citation recognized his work on the theory of money and economic fluctuations and his analysis of the interdependence of economic, social, and institutional phenomena; his Nobel lecture, The Pretence of Knowledge, restated his knowledge-problem critique against the “scientism” of mathematical economics.
 The three texts now ingested supply the wiki with Hayek’s epistemic critique of central planning, his political application of that critique, and his monetary and business-cycle theory.

 Main Works Present Here